isawnyu/PleiadesEntity/README.txt

 PleiadesEntity
 ====================

-The PleiadesEntity product provides Plone content types suitable for constructing and managing collections of geographic data items, for example, digital gazetteer entries.
+<out-of-date>The PleiadesEntity product provides Plone content types suitable for
+constructing and managing collections of geographic data items, for example, digital gazetteer entries.